zer0cache/matic-docs/docs/develop/wallets/slashauth.md

 ## Authentication information

 The SlashAuth SDK exposes information about the current user and their logged in status via data returned by the `useSlashAuth()` hook.
-Because this data propagates via React Context, any time it changes your components will be notified and rerender.
-Let's create a status component
+Because this data propagates via React Context, any time it changes components will be notified and rerender.
+Let's create a status component.

 ```typescript title="LoginStatus.tsx"
 import { useSlashAuth } from "@slashauth/slashauth-react";